Hi, my name is

 • Golang

-• Rust
+• Python

 Some of my professional Experiences

-Devops terraform SME - Limagrain
+SRE Devops, terraform SME - Limagrain

 September 2023 - February 2024

-• Devops stack : Terraform, Helm, kubectl, Docker, Azure AKS / App Gateway Ingress Controller (AGIC), Azure Functions, Azure CosmoDB, Azure EventHub, Azure Devops (Pipelines), Azure Managed identities / Service Principals, Azure networking - vnet, subnets, private endpoints, Artifactory, shell scripting (sh, bash).
+• Tech stack : Terraform, Helm, kubectl, Docker, Azure AKS / App Gateway Ingress Controller (AGIC), Azure Functions, Azure CosmoDB, Azure EventHub, Azure Devops (Pipelines), Azure Managed identities / Service Principals, Azure networking - vnet, subnets, private endpoints, Artifactory, shell scripting (sh, bash).

-• to automate “everything”: both the infrastrtucture management with terraform, and the dev CI/CD
+• to automate “everything”: both the infrastructure management with terraform, and the dev CI/CD

 Duties and achievements:

 • I was invited to architecture labs, to give a talk on terraform and infrastructure as code concepts.
-My talk was very appreciated, so that other departments requested to have knowledge sharing workshop with me.
+My talk was very appreciated, so that other departments requested to have knowledge sharing workshops with me.

-• In less than 4 months, I brought up with terraform, 3 new isolated environments, DEV, UAT and production.
+• In less than 4 months, I brought up with terraform, 3 new isolated environments: DEV, UAT and production.
 I also found and solved a couple of very complex issues integrating Azure cloud components and Microsoft Dynamics.

-Devops Lead - Michelin
+SRE Devops Lead - Michelin

 November 2022 - September 2023